Newcastle Open for Business: Public Safety, Regulation and Development

-This page explains what you can expect of the City Council's enforcement teams located within the Public Safety and Regulation division.
+This page explains what you can expect of the City Council's enforcement teams located within the Public Safety, Regulation and Development division.
 Whether you run a business, are an employee or a member of the public, we are committed to providing you with an efficient, courteous and helpful service and this page tells you how we aim to do that and what standards we will meet.
 For information about a complaint you may have, please go to section 10.4, or to provide feedback about our service, please go to section 10.5.

 This policy statement contains information on the following:

 4.0 How we deliver our services

 8.0 Responding to non-compliance